Lucid (A Cint Group company) ESOMAR36

 All panels accessed via the Cint platform are operated in compliance with accepted industry codes, including, but not limited to ESOMAR and the Insights Association.

 Cint also offers API-based integration that permits survey software tool providers to integrate their platform, giving their users (sample buyers) direct access to Cint’s Insight Exchange marketplace.
-Cint also offers a sophisticated set of Buyer-APIs, supported by a developer portal and toolkit, allowing those sample buyers full access via APIs to Cint’s full-feature set available in available in Access by Cint for feasibility, pricing, quota management, and targeting.
+Cint also offers a sophisticated set of Buyer-APIs, supported by a developer portal and toolkit, allowing those sample buyers full access via APIs to Cint’s full-feature set available in Access by Cint for feasibility, pricing, quota management, and targeting.

 In 2020, the company launched Track by Cint, a market-leading and revolutionary approach to field and manage tracking studies delivered through zero-touch wave automation.